TyrfingMjolnir/FMPXMLRESULT2generator/README.md

 # fmpxmlresult2HTMLtable.xslt
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to HTML table, no records required.

+# fmpxmlresult2HTMLform.xslt
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to HTML form, no records required.

-# fmpxmlresult2nodeexpress
+# fmpxmlresult2nodeexpress.xslt
-This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to JSON route node for express, no records involved; however exporting a random record may give you extra data to work with.
+This is an XSLT stylesheet to convert from FileMaker's fmpxmlresult to JSON route node for express, no records required.

+## general note

+No recrods required; however exporting a random record may give you extra data to work with.

 This is a PoC( Proof of Concept )